webdev-Julien/Lilja-Tours-v2.0/src/content/daytours__EN/golden-circle-essentials.md

 Join our **Golden Circle Essentials Tour** and visit Iceland’s top three attractions: **Þingvellir National Park**, the erupting **Strokkur geyser**, and the stunning **Gullfoss** (_The Golden Falls_).

 Perfect for travelers on a tight schedule, this **half-day (six-hour) tour** offers a seamless way to experience Iceland’s natural wonders—ideal for short visits or cruise stopovers.

-### Þingvellir National Park

-**Þingvellir National Park** is the perfect starting point for your **Golden Circle tour**, offering stunning scenery and rich history.

-Founded in 930, it’s home to the world’s first parliament, where Icelandic settlers met annually to shape laws.
-The parliament remained here until 1798, and in 2004, Þingvellir became a **UNESCO World Heritage Site**.

-Beyond history, Þingvellir sits on the **Mid-Atlantic Ridge**, where the Eurasian and North American plates drift apart.
-It’s the only place on Earth where this rift is visible above sea level.
-From the **Hákið viewing platform**, you’ll stand on the edge of the American continent.

-A short walk through the park leads to **Öxarárfoss**, a scenic waterfall with its own unique history.

-### Geysir & Strokkur

-Did you know that all geysers worldwide are named after **Geysir** in Iceland?
-The word "geyser" originates from the Icelandic verb **"að geysa,"** meaning _to gush_.
-While Geysir itself is now dormant (its last known eruption was in the year **2000**), its neighboring geyser **Strokkur** remains highly active.
-Strokkur erupts every **5 to 10 minutes**, thrilling visitors with powerful bursts of steaming water.

-Located in the famous **Golden Circle**, Geysir and Strokkur are must-visit natural wonders, showcasing Iceland's geothermal power.
-Don't miss the chance to witness Strokkur’s spectacular eruptions up close!

-### Gullfoss: The Golden Waterfall

-Iceland’s famous **Golden Circle** gets its name from **Gullfoss**, the breathtaking **"Golden Waterfall."** While several legends explain its name, your guide will share the fascinating stories during your visit.
-Did you know that Gullfoss was once at risk of disappearing?
-A proposed **hydropower plant** nearly altered this natural wonder forever.
-Thankfully, conservation efforts preserved its beauty, allowing visitors to witness its raw power today.

-A must-see on the **Golden Circle**, Gullfoss showcases Iceland’s untamed nature with its thunderous cascades and stunning golden mist.